Patrice Chéreau: 1993: opera internationally

-Personal life and death
+Personal life

 Chéreau was in a long-term relationship with his lover and favorite actor Pascal Greggory.
 He was not interested in gay topics, saying: "I never wanted to specialise in gay stories, and gay newspapers have criticised me for that.
 Everywhere love stories are exactly the same.
 The game of desire, and how you live with desire, are the same."
 Chéreau died in Paris on 7 October 2013 from lung cancer.
 He was 68 years old.

 In 2009, Chéreau signed a petition in support of director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."

+Chéreau was portrayed by Louis Garrel in the 2022 French-Italian film Forever Young.